 Training Project Manager for CCA University Tim James explained what this philosophy means to him, saying that when teammates get caught up in the gritty details of their daily work, it’s important to reduce stress and make way for productivity by creating fun and lessening workloads.

 “Someone can energize the team by removing [work] hang-ups and reduce friction so that work moves along faster, or someone can energize the team by bringing a positive attitude that infects those around them and helps them get locked in at work and have more fun,” Tim said.

 One way he was able to apply this motivational strategy was by helping his teammates adjust to work-from-home technology and communications.

 “I think working through zoom or other video conferencing software was confusing and intimidating for a lot of members of my team, and for a lot of people in general,” Tim explained.
 “I think that working with technology comes a little easier for me, and as a result, I was able to make it more accessible and easier for my teammates by assisting them in their webinars, providing my best practices, or simply by expressing confidence in our ability to deliver training online.”

-Reminding your team that what you do is important and matters to a lot of people is another great way to keep teammates motivated, according to Support Supervisor Becca Lara.
+Reminding your team that what you do is important and matters to a lot of people is another great way to keep teammates motivated, according to Client Experience Manager Becca Lara.

 "Knowing that you’ve had a positive impact in someone’s day is a real joy, and sometimes people don’t stop to appreciate that when they absolutely should," Becca said.
 "My counterpart and I make sure to remind the team to take pride in their good work and the differences they are making."